hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 Title: Pawsey Setonix for deep learning
 Date: 2024-02-13 10:00
+Modified: 2025-03-01 20:15

 Did you know 'Setonix' is actually the scientific name of Australian native animal 'Quokka'?
 I didn't know until I started using Pawsey's Setonix for deep learning.
 This is a personal note to use Setnoix supercomputer for deep learning workflow.
 Please be informed that things might have changed since I last accessed and/or I might be mistaken on my notes.

-# Constraints – Must remember
+# Important constraints
 - `/home` directory quota is 1GB.
 - `/home` directory has inode quota of 10K.
-- `/software/` directory has inode quota of 100K per user.
+- `/software/` directory has inode quota of 100K per user (i.e., even if you are in multiple project, your quota is still fixed to 100K).
 - `/scratch/` directory has inode quota of 1M per user.
 - `/scratch/` files are deleted after 21 days of inactivity.